Show Control Protocols: Connecting Figure 53 QLab and ETC Eos

 OSC from QLab to Eos

+With the system plugged up as shown above, It literally took me a few minutes to get QLab firing EOS.
+ETC has a great explainer here on how to do this, but I’ll document here what I did (I often use this blog as a searchable notebook).
 First, you have to configure Eos to accept OSC messages on the appropriate Ethernet adapter.
-As you can see in the diagram above, running Nomad on a laptop, I used a second interface for show control to keep the sACN control traffic separate from the show control traffic.
+As you can see in the diagram above, running Nomad on a laptop, I used a second, separate Ethernet interface to keep the sACN lighting control traffic separate from the show control messages.

-Next, in QLab, make a Network patch with a type of “ETC Eos family”, and enter in the IP address of the Eos interface that you have configured to accept OSC (in my case, it’s 192.168.117.102).
+Next, in QLab, I made a Network patch with a type of “ETC Eos family”, and entered in the IP address of the Eos interface that I had configured to accept OSC (in my case, that’s 192.168.117.102).
+You can use either TCP or UDP; TCP offers “guaranteed” delivery, but carries additional overhead that can complicate things.
+Since this was a closed network VLAN with only minimal traffic, I just used UDP and never saw any problems.

-Next, just create a network cue in QLab and just select the patch you made and then just select the Cue (or other action) you want.
-QLab handles all the low level bits for you—press the send button to test it and that’s it!
-I literally had this up and running in minutes and it was rock solid.
+Next, I created a network cue in QLab, selected the OSC network patch, and then just selected the Cue (or other action) I wanted.
+QLab handles all the low level formatting bits for you; press the send button to test it and that’s it!
+This worked for me the first time (that would have never happened in the pre-network days!), and was rock solid over days of testing.

 OSC from Eos to QLab

-ETC added a pretty simple feature to fire any QLab cue with the same cue number as it is being executed on the Eos console.
-ETC has a nice writeup on it here.
+ETC added a pretty simple feature to fire any QLab cue with the same cue number as is being executed on the Eos console.
+ETC has a nice writeup on that process here.

-In QLab, you need to just make sure OSC is enabled, and set it so that no passcode is needed (passcode reception is on by default which is a good security approach):
+In QLab, I went in and ensured OSC was enabled, and set it so that no passcode is needed (passcode reception is on by default, which is a good security approach, but I don’t think Eos can manage that connection):

-Then in Eos, configure the OSC Output, setting the port to 53000 which is what QLab uses for OSC, the send string of “/cue/%1/start” as provided by ETC (there are various options, check the link above), and the target IP address of the QLab system (192.168.117.101 in my case).
+Next in Eos, I configured the OSC Output, setting the port to 53000 which is what QLab uses for OSC.
+I put in the send string of “/cue/%1/start” as provided by ETC (there are various options, check the link above), and the target IP address of the QLab system (192.168.117.101 in my case).

-Being old and coming from the days when processing power was precious, I get paranoid about this kind of stuff.
-But even though today’s powerful processors and networks can likely handle this with no problem, I’d prefer to clean it up.
-I asked Figure 53 tech support about this, and they told me there’s a command you can send (via OSC, of course) from QLab to Eos to have it stop the status updates:
+Today’s powerful processors and networks can likely handle this back and forth with no problem, but being old and coming from the days when processing power and network bandwidth was precious, I get paranoid about this kind of stuff and prefer to clean it up.
+I asked the excellent folks at Figure 53 tech support about this, and they told me there’s a command you can send (via OSC, of course) from QLab to Eos to have it stop the status updates:

 /eos/filter/add /cue/*/start